Hi, I’m Leilani.

 Making medicine with plants is empowering, and is a lesson in self-reliance.
 Learning about herbal medicine in this modern society is a rebellious act.
 It is a form of activism.
 Taking ownership over one’s health is vitally important to changing the way we approach health care in our modern society.
 Becoming knowledgable about plant medicine is just one way that we can reclaim some of our personal power and simultaneously help our communities to heal themselves from the inside out.

 We live in a time where addiction runs rampant.
-Antibiotics and pharmaceuticals are over-prescribed and are many times unnecessarily prescribed to fill the pockets of medical practitioners and pharmaceutical companies.
+Antibiotics and pharmaceuticals are over-prescribed and are many times unnecessarily prescribed to fill the pockets of medical practitioners, pharmaceutical, and insurance companies.
 Street drugs are destroying lives, and the opioid crisis is worse than ever.
 Health care costs are staggering.
 We as citizens are viewed as patients instead of people.
 This feels so wrong to me.

 I feel that it is vitally important that we do not lose our ancestral knowledge of the plants, and that we remain capable of working with them to solve our basic health needs.
 So many ailments, both minor and more severe, can be effectively improved by working directly with plant medicine.
 Drugs have their place, but I have discovered a happier and healthier life when they are used only when absolutely necessary.
 There is no magic pill.
 Drugs come with a cost that we not only pay out of our pockets, but sometimes with our quality of life.
 Plants offer a different experience.